wyxos/dazzle/README.md

 ## Current Capabilities

-- **Image Download from CivitAT:** As of now, Dazzle supports downloading images from CivitAT.
+- **Image Download from CivitAI:** As of now, Dazzle supports downloading images from CivitAI.

 ## Getting Started